Glossary of Terms for the Risk Management Module

 Risk Likelihood and Impact

-The Likelihood and Impact levels can help you estimate the threat that a risk poses for your organization.
-You can also use the Likelihood and Impact levels to compare and prioritize risks.
+The Likelihood and Impact can help you estimate the threat that a risk poses for your organization.
+You can also use the Likelihood and Impact to compare and prioritize risks.
 You can assign a Likelihood and Impact when you create a new risk.

 The Likelihood represents the probability that a risk will impact your organization.
 The Likelihood levels are Rare, Unlikely, Reasonably Possible, Likely, and Almost Certain.

 The Impact represents the potential damage that a risk may cause for your organization.
 The Impact levels are Low, Minor, Moderate, Major, and Catastrophic.

 The Risk Register stores all risks that your organization has added to the Risk Management module.
 We recommend that you add risks to the Risk Register with the Risk Wizard, but you can also import risks in bulk and create risks individually.
 The Risk Register organizes your risks by category.

 For more information about the Risk Register, see our How to Use Your Risk Register article.